Textile Recycling Woes: Why Do So Many Clothes End Up in Landfills?

 What should we do with all the clothes that come out of closet cleanouts?
 If they are clean and wearable, we can give them to thrift stores or donate them.
 But what if they are torn up, stained, or no longer wearable?

 Unfortunately, there are no straightforward answers here.
 As a result, a lot of these clothes end up in landfills or are incinerated.
 In fact, a rubbish truck full of clothes ends up is landfilled or burnt every second.
-Are you wondering why can’t we put them for curbside recycling like paper, metal or glass?
+Are you wondering why we can’t put them for curbside recycling like paper, metal or glass?

 Why is it hard to recycle clothes?